Since 1858

 Then, and now

 When Macy’s was ready to reorder shopping bags, we took the opportunity to explore more sustainable options.
-It wasn’t a mandate, but we knew the industry had work to do in that area, and we were glad to be a part of it.
+It wasn’t a mandate, but the retail industry had work to do in that area, and we were glad to be a part of it.

 We replaced poly ecommerce gift bags with a heavyweight kraft stock and a bright red satin ribbon to encourage reuse.